UNSH/Unity-Apple-Distribution-Workflow/6_SignAndPackage/ReadMe.md

 |all  files in **appDir/Contents/Plugins/** | .bundle |
 |YOUR_BUILD | .app |

+If your code signing fails with the error "your app is not signed at all" look for missed dylibs in the response and sign them to.

 If your build is rejected because of unsigned files you will probably need to do this and codesign with --deep, but when we send a build to the App Store I'll adjust this readme.

 ### Verify signed bundle